 Great content also equals content that’s relevant—relevant to industry, time, and place.
 One quality post—longer, more detailed—will be read more than a dozen short, uninformative, uncreative posts.

 Is It Still Applicable?

-Our question for the four blogging trends listed above: Are they still applicable, relevant, and recommended for the rest of the 2017?
+Our question for the four blogging trends listed above: Are they still applicable, relevant, and recommended in 2021?

 Our previous prediction for engagement:

 “Followers want to experience real engagement with you before they reciprocate.
 And while comments on posts are decreasing and are predicted to continue to fall, engagement such as shares, likes, and follows will increase.”